meltyourface/blank/posts/Elemental-Planes/Introduction-to-Elemental-Planes-and-Occult-Practices/index.md

 ---
 ## Chapter 1: The Elemental Planes - An Introduction

-The Elemental Planes are four domains of existence that embody the four basic elements of the universe: Air, Earth, Fire, and Water.
+**The Elemental Planes are four domains of existence that embody the four basic elements of the universe**: Air, Earth, Fire, and Water.
 Each plane is a separate reality, distinct from the Material Plane and yet interconnected in complex ways.
 For those well-versed in the practice of the occult and esoteric arts, understanding the properties, interconnections, and inhabitants of these planes is crucial.

 ### 1.1 Properties and Principles of the Elemental Planes